UGCL/ugcl.github.io/index.md

 hero_image: imgs/aerial_flip.jpg
 ---

-**UGCL** is an _Affinity Group Social_ event to be held in conjunction with <a href="https://2021.eacl.org/program/diversity/" target="_blank"><b>EACL</b> 2021</a>(the 16th conference of the European Chapter of the Association for Computational Linguistics).
-Though this event is targeted towards undergraduate students, everyone broadly interested in machine learning or linguistics is encouraged to attend the session.
+**UGCL** is an _Affinity Group Social_ event to be held in conjunction with <a href="https://2021.eacl.org/program/diversity/" target="_blank"><b>EACL</b> 2021</a> (the 16th conference of the European Chapter of the Association for Computational Linguistics).
+Though this event is targeted towards undergraduate students, everyone broadly interested in pursuing a career in machine learning or linguistics is encouraged to attend.

 ## Registration
 Registrations are now open! <a href="https://docs.google.com/forms/d/e/1FAIpQLSeZ3jIU4g0hwQ1WR8AQT92_y6S5szqXl-RvcItzYtaDW6-ERA/viewform" target="_blank">Click here</a> to register.